-• The variation to the FSR will have a positive social impact, as it will allow the housing needs of the residents to be met in their current local community.
-It utilises existing services, satisfying Cl1.3(b).
-Accordingly refusal of the development based on this reason would be unreasonable.
+The variation to the building height will have a positive social impact, as it will allow the housing needs of the residents to be met in their current local community.
+All services are existing, satisfying Cl1.3(b) and accordingly refusal of the development based on this reason would be unreasonable.